 27th day of Covid

-I feel that I drained my batteries yesterday but I still did some big chunk of garden work.
+I feel that I drained my batteries yesterday but I still did a big chunk of garden work.
 The beauty of that is that I do not have to use my brain much.
 I concentrate on one thing and then I work.
 It was great.
 My partner made a cake.
 The dog enjoyed the garden too and ate – I suspect – two many apples.
 No reading though as the brain capacity for that isn’t there.

 28th day of Covid